Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 To record a credit card payment, navigate to the Banking menu and select “Enter Credit Card Charges.”Enter the credit card account, payment date, and amount paid.
 Select the account for the payment, typically a bank or credit card account.
 Verify details and save the transaction.
 Alternatively, you can record payments directly through the “Write Checks” or “Enter Bills” features.

-35. Can you explain the process of recording sales tax in QuickBooks?
+35. How is sales tax reported in QuickBooks?

 Ans: